 - My Day

-Assigned to you and Tasks are self-explanatory, but the other three are a little confusing.
+All and Tasks are self-explanatory, but the other four are a little confusing.

 ‘My Day’ took a while for me to understand how to use it.